What is atrial fibrillation?

 - Heart failure

-- Rheumatic heart disease (from previous Streptococcus infection)
+- Rheumatic heart disease from a past

-- Heart valve defects (like mitral valve prolapse)
+- Heart valve defects such as mitral

 - Congenital heart defects

 - High-dose steroid therapy

 during an infection or right after surgery.
 Stress, caffeine, and alcohol may also set